Requirements and Information

 Courtesy copies for hearings: The Court encourages text searchable electronic copies of the notice of hearing, motion(s), supporting material, and any directly relevant cases, which must be delivered no later than three days prior to the hearing.
 Please give opposing counsel—and the Court—the opportunity to be prepared to address your motion.
 Please do not send paper copies to the Court.

 Compelling discovery.
-Both the Local Rules for the Twelfth Judicial Circuit and the Circuit’s Standards of Professionalism discuss motions to compel discovery.
+The Circuit’s Standards of Professionalism discusses motions to compel discovery.
 The Court draws particular attention to Administrative Order 2010- 22.2 § E(1)(d), which provides: “Motions to compel discovery shall quote in full each interrogatory, question on deposition, request for admission, or request for production to which the motion is addressed and the objection and grounds given by the opposing parties.”

 Proposed orders: In compliance with a directive from the Chief Justice of Florida, this Circuit is moving to acceptance of proposed orders through the ePortal, not through email.
 Please see Administrative Order 22-1.2, entered January 14, 2022, for details and specific requirements.